sophiepng/cse15l-lab-reports/labreport4.md

 ## Log into ieng6
 ![Image](photos/LR4_1.png)
 * Keys Pressed: `ssh sophung@ieng6-201.ucsd.edu` `<enter>`
-* This allows me to log into the ieng6 server, specifically 201.
+* This allows me to log into the ieng6 server, specifically 201 since 203 was having errors.

 ## Clone your fork of the repository from your Github account (using the `SSH` URL)
 ![Image](photos/LR4_2.png)